ProxyWing LogoProxyWing

-How to Set Up Proxy Server on Linux
+How to Set Up a Proxy Server on Linux

 One of the key reasons some users choose Linux over other operating systems is its privacy benefits.
 Linux collects minimal user data when compared to macOS and Windows.
 You can take this privacy even further by using a web proxy server on your Linux machine.
 In today’s article, we will discuss how to set up Linux proxy server solutions on popular distros like Ubuntu and Debian.
 Without wasting any more of your time, let’s jump right into the linux proxy server setup process.